Peter Paul Castiglione

 - Died April 22, 2010 in Pompano Beach, FL USA

-Primarily a third sacker who could also play all over the infield and in the outfield, he became a regular for the Pirates from 1949 until 1953 and finished up his eight-year major league career the following season with the St. Louis Cardinals when he was traded to the Cardinals on June 14, 1943 for Hal Rice and cash.
-Pete finished with a career .255 batting average and fielded at a .959 percentage.
+Primarily a third baseman who could also play all over the infield and outfield, he became a regular for the Pirates from 1949 until 1953 and finished his eight-year major league career the following season with the St. Louis Cardinals, having been traded on June 14, 1943 for Hal Rice and cash.
+Pete finished with a career .255 average and .959 fielding percentage.
 Pete, who only hit 24 homers, had two of them in a game on August 26, 1951, as the Pirates rallied from a 9-2 deficit to beat the Brooklyn Dodgers, 12-11.